onsecurity/onsecurity-mcp-server-internal/README.md

 To use this MCP server with Claude Desktop, you need to add an entry to your Claude Desktop configuration file

-Add the following to your configuration file (adjust the paths as needed):
+Add the following to your configuration file (adjust the paths as needed) and choose UAT or Prod:

 ```json
 {